 Quilt batting is used in various sewing and quilting projects, is also known as wadding.
 It is used as a layer of insulation between fabrics used in quilt making.
 Batting is the filling of quilts and makes them warm and heavy.
 It's usually manufactured from cotton, polyester or wool, and recently manufacturers started to use bamboo fibers.
 Loft - The weight and thickness of batting is measured by its loft.
 Low loft means thin, high loft means thick.
 Choose low loft if you want your finished project to have a flatter appearance, like for wall hangings and place mats.
 For a fluffier quilt or comforter, choose a high loft batting.
 Wool batting is usually the thickest batting.
 Bamboo is the lightest loft of batting.
 Batting typically comes in white and off-white colors.
 Polyester and bamboo batting drape batter than cotton and wool batting.

 What is Interfacing?

 Different Types of InterfacingThere are several types of interfacing available, each with a specific use.
 Here are the main types:

-Woven Interfacing: This type comes in various weights and is meant to be used with woven fabric such as cotton.
+- Woven Interfacing: This type comes in various weights and is meant to be used with woven fabric such as cotton.

-Knit Interfacing: The noted difference of this type of interfacing is that it is actually a knit, therefore it will stretch slightly.
+- Knit Interfacing: The noted difference of this type of interfacing is that it is actually a knit, therefore it will stretch slightly.
 Use this type of interfacing when sewing knits.

-Fusible Fleece: Soft and lofty, this type of interfacing fuses to the fabric.
+- Fusible Fleece: Soft and lofty, this type of interfacing fuses to the fabric.
 It adds a thick layer to the fabric making it easier to hold a specific shape.
 Consider using multiple layers of fusible fleece to create an especially rigid shape.

-Fusible Web: Adhesive on both sides, this type of interfacing is used mostly for appliqué.
+- Fusible Web: Adhesive on both sides, this type of interfacing is used mostly for appliqué.
 It is also known as Stitch-Witchery or Heat ’n Bond.

-Unlike interfacing, stabilizer is created to be removed after stitching.
+What is Stabilizer?Unlike interfacing, stabilizer is created to be removed after stitching.
 Stabilizer helps reinforce fabric when stitching may damage it.

 Different Types of StabilizerThere are three main types of stabilizer to consider:

 - Tear-Away: Very paper-like, this stabilizer works well with lightweight fabric and light stitch work.

-Wash-Away: This form of stabilizer dissolves in water after stitching.
+- Wash-Away: This form of stabilizer dissolves in water after stitching.
 Best used when stitching appliqués or when a bit of stabilizer is needed on the fabric’s right side.

-Cut-Away: Usually used when working with heavy stitch work, cut-away adds firm support to fabric.
+- Cut-Away: Usually used when working with heavy stitch work, cut-away adds firm support to fabric.